yugabyte/yugabyte-db/docs/content/preview/architecture/transactions/concurrency-control.md

 ### Best-effort internal retries for first statement in a transaction

-Note in the above example that the error message says `All transparent retries exhausted`.
-This is because, if the transaction T1, while exeuting the first statement, finds other concurrent conflicting transactions with equal or higher priority, then T1 will perform a few retries with exponential backoff before giving up in anticipation that the other transactions will be done in some time.
-The number of retries are configurable by the `ysql_max_write_restart_attempts` TServer gflag and the exponential backoff parameters are the same as the ones described [here](../read-committed/#performance-tuning).
+Note that the error message `All transparent retries exhausted` in the preceding example is because if the transaction T1, when executing the first statement, finds another concurrent conflicting transaction with equal or higher priority, then T1 will perform a few retries with exponential backoff before giving up in anticipation that the other transaction will be done in some time.
+The number of retries are configurable by the `ysql_max_write_restart_attempts` YB-TServer gflag and the exponential backoff parameters are the same as the ones described in [Performance tuning](../read-committed/#performance-tuning).

 Each retry will work a newer snapshot of the database in anticipation that the conflicts might not occur (if an earlier conflicting transaction T2 has committed with a commit time before the read time of the new snapshot, the conflicts with T2 would essentially be voided since T1 and T2 would no longer be "concurrent").